petrakisg/UmbrellaAgent-Publications/README.md

 Welcome to the presentation repository for **UmbrellaAgent**.

-This repository serves as a visual and descriptive showcase of the application developed as the foundation for our academic research, published in the IEEE SEEDA 2026 conference under the title:
+This repository serves as a visual and descriptive showcase of the application developed as the foundation for our academic research, currently submitted to the IEEE SEEDA 2026 conference under the title:
 **"A Local-First Event-Driven Order Management System for Temporary Events"**.

 > **Note:** This repository is dedicated to presenting the application's interface, capabilities, and real-world execution.
 It does not contain the proprietary source code of the application itself.